njanssen/node-movella-dot/README.md

 For Bluetooth connectivity, this library depends on the [@abandonware/noble](https://www.npmjs.com/package/@abandonware/noble) npm package.
 The installation prerequisites for using this package can be found [here](https://www.npmjs.com/package/@abandonware/noble#installation).

-**Known issue**: On macOS, you might run into the issue that your Mac is unable to connect with your Xsens DOT sensors.
-For more details, see [my reported issue on Xsens' GitHub](https://github.com/xsens/xsens_dot_server/issues/16).
+**Known issue**: On macOS, you might run into the issue that your Mac is unable to connect with Xsens DOT sensors with a firmware version earlier than 1.6.0.
+Make sure to update your firmware to the latest version with the Xsens DOT app to resolve this problem.

 ## Installation